fsspec/ipfsspec/README.md

     print(f.read())
 ```

 The current implementation uses a HTTP gateway to access the data.
-It tries to use a local one (which is expected to be found at `http://127.0.0.1:8080`) and falls back to `ipfs.io` if the local gateway is not available.

-You can modify the list of gateways using the space separated environment variable `IPFSSPEC_GATEWAYS`.
+It uses [IPIP-280](https://github.com/ipfs/specs/pull/280) to determine which gateway to use.
+If you have a current installation of an IPFS node (e.g. kubo, IPFS Desktop etc...), you should be fine.
+In case you want to use a different gateway, you can use any of the methods specified in IPIP-280, e.g.:

+* create the file `~/.ipfs/gateway` with the gateway address as first line
+* define the environment variable `IPFS_GATEWAY` to the gateway address
+* create the file `/etc/ipfs/gateway` with the gateway address as first line

+No matter which option you use, the gateway has to be specified as an HTTP(S) url, e.g.: `http://127.0.0.1:8080`.